fonsecarique/fonsecarique/README.md

 - 👋 Hi, I’m @fonsecarique
 - 👀 I’m interested in physics and coding
-- 🌱 I’m currently learning data processing learning for network science
+- 🌱 I’m currently learning data processing and learning network science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...